HCRLabRepo/HapticGamesTouchX/README.md

     The current way is to manually input interesting positions x y z into the txt file, and the project reads through the whole file, setting these positions as the targets.

+7. When you move tilt too fast, sometimes the ball can fall out of the boarder.